 Once received, all application materials become the property of KSU and will not be returned.
 Application materials are kept for a period of one year from the date the completed online application form is submitted.
 After that time, materials will be destroyed.
 Applicants interested in admission after one year will need to reapply and submit a new application fee.

 Domestic applications are received and processed by the Division of Graduate Studies.
-All transcripts, letters of recommendation, goal/purpose statements, vita/résumés and other required materials as specified by the program must be sent to:

 Applicants must apply as international students if they are not citizens of the United States or are not currently maintaining immigration status in the United States as a legal permanent resident, refugee or asylee.
 International students who wish to enter KSU should allow six months from the date of initial correspondence to the beginning date of classes to complete the application process.
 This will generally ensure enough time for international applicants to obtain a student visa and make international travel arrangements.

 International applications are received and processed by KSU’s Office of Global Education.
 Applicants who require an F-1 or J-1 student visa must:

 - Verify that they have the financial resources to cover their expenses during graduate study at KSU.
 The Financial Information Worksheet for International Students is available through the Office of Global Education.
 If a governmental entity is funding the student, an official letter regarding the funding must be submitted along with the Financial Information Worksheet for International Students.